Updated June 2, 2021

 Public health experts have clearly identified that COVID-19 poses a serious threat to people residing in communal living settings.
 Seniors and especially those with comorbidities, the very seniors who are commonly residents of long-term care and continuing care facilities, are at greater risk of severe disease and death from COVID-19.

-However many, if not most residents of these settings have now received both doses of the COVID-19 vaccine and effective May 10, 2021, the Government eased restrictions in place in long-term care and continuing care facilities in the province to allow small indoor gatherings and larger outdoor gatherings, in accordance with CMOH Order 16-2021.
+However, many, if not most residents of these settings have now received both doses of the COVID-19 vaccine and effective May 10, 2021, the Government eased restrictions in place in long-term care and continuing care facilities in the province to allow small indoor gatherings and larger outdoor gatherings.

-CMOH Order 23-2021 explicitly enables the return to group activities in continuing care environments for residents who are not isolated or quarantined due to COVID-19, provided the facility operator has public health measures in place to mitigate relevant risks and has not been directed by a local Medical Officer of Health to take other action (e.g., due to a site outbreak).
+Group activities are currently permitted in continuing care environments for residents who are not isolated or quarantined due to COVID-19, provided the facility operator has public health measures in place to mitigate relevant risks and has not been directed by a local Medical Officer of Health to take other action (e.g., due to a site outbreak).

 Physiotherapists working in long-term or continuing care environments are directed to conduct a point of care risk assessment related to the group interventions they provide, and to implement appropriate measures to mitigate the risks identified (e.g., physical distancing of participants, limiting class sizes based on physical space available).

-Order 23-2021 also enables the provision of mobile health services in continuing care environments to residents who are not symptomatic, isolated, or quarantined, provided the physiotherapist adheres to workplace and sector specific requirements, CMOH Orders and the regulatory requirements established by Physiotherapy Alberta.
+Mobile health services in continuing care environments to residents who are not symptomatic, isolated, or quarantined, are also permitted, provided the physiotherapist adheres to workplace and sector specific requirements, CMOH Order 37-2021 and the regulatory requirements established by Physiotherapy Alberta.
 Physiotherapists will need to work with continuing care operators to address questions regarding access to the site and the ability to provide in-person services that are arranged by the patient or family.
 Where possible and appropriate, telerehabilitation services should be provided.